Scope

 Sadly, Fantastic Racism (as in, based in fantasy, not "good") exists in the GoTverse, too.

-We've recently brought some cosmic motifs and eldritch abominations into play; and some of these cross into Lovecraftian Superpowers.
+We've also brought some cosmic motifs and eldritch abominations into play, and some of these cross into Lovecraftian Superpowers.

 We're also pretty big on the Power of Friendship, the Power of Family, and the Power of Love.